 There is a general presumption in favour of retaining buildings that make a positive contribution to the character or appearance of a conservation area.
 Conversely, the demolition of a building that makes a negative contribution to the area may be welcomed where it offers the opportunity to enhance the character of the area.

-The easiest and recommended way to apply for conservation area consent is online.
+The easiest and recommended way to apply for demolition in a conservation area is to apply for planning permission online.
 You need to go to the Planning Portal.
 Applications submitted without using the Portal will take longer to process.

 If you are thinking of cutting down a tree or doing any pruning you must let us know 6 weeks in advance.
 You can do this using the application for tree works form.
 This gives us time to see how important the tree is in the conservation area and decide if we are going to make a tree preservation order.